 Prior to UWM, I studied at Sacred Heart School of Theology with an emphasis on Pastoral Counseling and Theology, and Cardinal Stritch University with an emphasis on Religious Studies and Psychology.
-I am an ordained Old Catholic priest currently serving in the Old Catholic Churches International.
+I am an ordained Independent Catholic priest currently serving in the United American Catholic Church.

 Over the years, I have continued my education in, and hold certificates in hypnosis, Eye-Movement Desensitization and Reprocessing (EMDR), and Telehealth Therapy.
 In the past several years, I developed a unique combination of interpersonal psychoanalysis, mind-body stimulation, and cognitive behavioral techniques to help me diagnose and treat my clients more effectively.

 I have worked with hundreds of patients from all walks of life.
 Over time, I developed a deep insight and a practical view of the problems the people are facing in their lives; whether personal or professional.
 No matter the source, if it is depression due to lack of respect and recognition at work, the death of a close family member, emotional distress due to separation, addiction, hypersensitivity, hyperactivity, loss of job, or any other problems affecting your mental health – I can help you walk a path back to the center of your own health and happiness.
 My approach towards treating my clients is using a collaborative approach, which collectively helps bring that much needed balance.
 I aim to help my clients walk their own road to recovery and growth.

 Janet Soldon, MA, RM/T